Cephelo/backpacktf-notifier/README.md

 Once the Terminal says "Ready!", navigate to the Discord server you added the bot to in Step 5.

 ### 10. Using the bot!
 If you've followed the above steps correctly, you should now be able to use the bot.
-When the bot starts up, it should also say some commands you can use in the Terminal, such as !start.
+When the bot starts up, the Terminal should say some commands you can use in Discord, such as !start.

 And that's it!
 You should now get pings for your unread backpack.tf notifications.
 Keep in mind, you will only get pings as long as both the bot AND your device are running.
+Notifications will appear in the channel you use the !start command in.  __When the bot detects unread notifications, it will mark them as read.__

 ## If you have any questions, need help, have a suggestion, or just wanna talk, feel free to open an Issue, or message me on Discord at @cephelo
 Thanks for visiting!